 Other Abrahamic religions, i.e., Christianity and Islam, adopted the notion of redemption and, therefore, a belief in the progression of time from Creation to the Apocalypse.
 However, it seems that the notion of cyclical time no longer plays a prominent role in these religions.

-This may be another reason why during the Sefirah period we count both weeks and days.
-A week represents a cycle, which repeats itself every seven days.
+This may be another reason why, during the Sefirah period, we count both weeks and days.
+A week represents a cycle that repeats itself every seven days.
 Thus, counting weeks is a nod to the cyclical aspect of time.
 Counting days, on the other hand, is the acknowledgment of the forward movement—the progress—in time.
-The seemingly redundant combination of counting both days and weeks is a statement of our belief that that time has both aspects—forward-moving progression as well as the cyclical aspect—which are integrated into the spiral of time that moves the world towards its redemption.
+The seemingly redundant combination of counting both days and weeks is a statement of our belief that time has both aspects—forward-moving progression as well as the cyclical aspect—which are integrated into the spiral of time that moves the world towards its redemption.

 Klal and Prat